ValMystletainn/infiv/README.md

 ## pip uninstall infiv
 ```

+Then modified the config files and template files in `configs/`

+You can use `make test` command to check if the output markdown file is in your need.
+Then set the github action config file in `.github/workflows/` to do the daily work automatically.

 ## TODO

 - [ ] add a function to call the text to image model to make a banner.